 France great Henry set for coaching debut with Monaco

-PARIS (AP) — Thierry Henry’s managerial career could hardly be starting under more challenging circumstances, with struggling Monaco leaking goals and low on confidence.
+PARIS (AP) — Thierry Henry’s managerial career could hardly be starting under more challenging circumstances, with struggling Monaco leaking goals, hit by injuries and low on confidence.

 The French great, who started his glittering playing career at Monaco, takes over a side sitting 18th in the top flight.